languagetool-org/languagetool-org.github.io/adding-a-new-language.md

 1. Fork the code [at GitHub](https://github.com/languagetool-org/languagetool).
 2. Clone your forked repository.
 3. Switch to the `languagetool-language-modules` directory.
-4. Create a new project using Maven: `mvn archetype:generate -DgroupId=org.languagetool -DartifactId=**xy** -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false` (replace xy with the [ISO 639-1 Code](http://www.loc.gov/standards/iso639-2/php/code_list.php) of your language).
+4. Create a new project using Maven: `mvn archetype:generate -DgroupId=org.languagetool -DartifactId=**xy** -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false` (replace xy with the [ISO 639-1 Code](http://www.loc.gov/standards/iso639-2/php/code_list.php) of your language, or the ISO 639-3 if the later does not exist, as described in the IETF [RCF 3066](https://datatracker.ietf.org/doc/html/rfc3066#section-2.2)).
 5. Switch to the `xy` directory that has just been created.
 6. Copy the [pom.xml for English](https://github.com/languagetool-org/languagetool/blob/master/languagetool-language-modules/en/pom.xml) over your `pom.xml` and adapt the `artifactId` and `name` elements.
 7. Now you will need to create some files - just copy them over from language-en and adapt them: